 Another adverse effect of puffing is parched skin, which occurs when you light up more than 10 times per day, depleting your skin’s moisture levels.
 One explanation, according to scientists, is that cigarettes contain chemicals that degrade hyaluronic acid, a molecule that helps our skin cells retain moisture.

 10. Damaged Teeth And Gums

 If smoking affect skin then it also affects your mouth health.
 Long-term smoking causes yellow teeth as one of the most well-known side effects, but the dental damage doesn’t end there.
 Gum disease, poor breath, and other oral health issues are more common in smokers.
 Smokers are twice as likely as nonsmokers to lose teeth.

 11. Adults Acne

-A basic symptom of smoking affects the skin.
+A basic symptom of smoking affects skin.
 Are you no longer an adolescent?
 If you smoke, you’re more prone to get spotty skin after adolescence.
-Dermatologists discovered that 40 per cent of smokers developed adult acne compared to only 10% of non-smokers in a study of 1050 women aged 25 to 50 years published in Derma to Endocrinology.
+Dermatologists discovered that 40 percent of smokers developed adult acne compared to only 10% of non-smokers in a study of 1050 women aged 25 to 50 years published in Derma to Endocrinology.

 According to the researchers, nicotine and other toxins in cigarette smoke create changes in the skin that boost oil production deep within the pores, resulting in increased oiliness and breakouts.
 So, it means nicotine causes acne.

-Smoking affects the skin to look so saggy and dull.
+Smoking affect skin to look so saggy and dull.
 The harmful components in cigarettes cause the skin to wrinkle, droop and grow pale and drier with time, which is an undeniable fact.
 Smoking causes irreversible damage to your body and skin.
 You can only avoid future damage by quitting smoking.
-We hope the article, “How much does smoking affect the skin of men?” may be useful for you.